Mike Kinkade

 Michael Arthur Kinkade (born May 6, 1973) is an American college baseball coach and former Major League Baseball player.
-He played for the New York Mets, Baltimore Orioles, and Los Angeles Dodgers between 1998 and 2003, and is currently an assistant coach at California State University, Bakersfield.
+He played for the New York Mets, Baltimore Orioles, and Los Angeles Dodgers between 1998 and 2003.
+Later, he was an assistant coach at California State University, Bakersfield.

 Amateur career

-After graduating from Tigard High School in Tigard, Oregon, Kinkade was a collegiate star at Washington State University, where he played college baseball for the Cougars from 1992–1995.
-He was a third-team All-American in 1994, and became the school's leader in career hits with 304, a mark he still holds.
+After graduating from Tigard High School in Tigard, Oregon, Kinkade was a star at Washington State University, where he played college baseball for the Cougars from 1992–1995.
+He was a third-team All-American in 1994, and became the school's leader in career hits with 304, a mark he held until 2006.
 After the 1994 season, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League and was named a league all-star.
-Kinkade had been drafted in by the Milwaukee Brewers in the 19th round of the 1994 June draft, with the 515th overall pick, but elected to return to school for his senior year instead of turning pro.
-The Brewers drafted him again the next year, in the ninth round with the 236th overall pick, and this time he signed the contract.

 Professional career

 Milwaukee Brewers

+The Milwaukee Brewers drafted Kinkade in the 19th round of the 1994 draft, but he elected to return to school for his senior year.
+The Brewers drafted him again the next year, in the ninth round with the 236th overall pick, and this time he signed with the team.

 Kinkade was an immediate success in the minor leagues, splitting time between catching and playing in the outfield.
 He was a Pioneer League All-Star in his first professional season in 1995, compiling a .353 batting average with 26 stolen bases and more walks than strikeouts.
 The next season, Kinkade was again an All-Star, this time in the Midwest League.
-He was even more productive in 1997, when he was named the Most Valuable Player of the class AA Texas League.
+He also set a league record for hit by pitches.
+He was even more productive in 1997, when he was named the Most Valuable Player of the Double-A Texas League.
 He batted .385 with a .455 on-base percentage, a .588 slugging percentage, and 17 stolen bases, though he also committed 60 errors in the field.

 New York Mets

-On July 31, 1998, the Brewers traded Kinkade to the New York Mets, in exchange for left-handed pitcher Bill Pulsipher.
+On July 31, 1998, the Brewers traded Kinkade to the New York Mets for left-handed pitcher Bill Pulsipher.
 Along with fellow pitching prospects Jason Isringhausen and Paul Wilson, Pulsipher had been promoted by the Mets as a part of "Generation K", a trio of starting pitchers who were supposed to carry the team's rotation for the next decade.
 Isringhausen and Wilson sustained arm injuries, while Pulsipher encountered control problems, and none enjoyed any substantial success with the Mets.